 High Level Of Safety

 conventional rail transportation systems.
-Transrapid vehicles wrap around the guideway beam and the SCMaglev levitates between the guideways, making a derailment virtually impossible.
+Transrapid vehicles wrap around the guideway beam, and the SCMaglev levitates between the guideways, making a derailment virtually impossible.

 The benefits of maglev are hard to contest when it comes to reliability.
 The absence of physical contact between the vehicle and the track significantly extends the lifespan of maglevs.
 As a result of wheels, rails, and supporting machinery being replaced by electromagnets (EMS system) or superconducting magnets (EDS system), there is less mechanical failure.
 In addition, moving parts prolong the lifetime of the vehicles and the track.
-Even in the event of bad weather problems are rare as the contactless maglev levitates 10 cm (4 inches) above the guideway (SCMaglev technology).
+Even in bad weather, problems are rare as the contactless maglev levitates 10 cm (4 inches) above the guideway (SCMaglev technology).
 Rain, snow, or ice causes little to no harm to maglevs.

 Maglevs are famous for their incredible speed.
 They are as fast or faster than most propeller aircraft.
 Conventional rail is not far off in the testing environment.
 The LGV Est French TGV train has a record speed of 574.8 km/h (357 mph), which is not even 30 km/h slower than the maglev record set by the L0 Series SCMaglev of 603 km/h (375 mph).
 The difference is a safe commercial operation.
-The L0 Series has an approved commercial top speed of 505 km/h (314 mph) whereas the current fastest operating conventional train, the CRH380 series in China is topping out at 350 km/h (217 mph).
+The L0 Series has an approved commercial top speed of 505 km/h (314 mph), whereas the current fastest operating conventional train, the CRH380 series in China, is topping out at 350 km/h (217 mph).

 Costs and Maintenance

 Maglev's upfront higher cost of building dedicated tracks is compensated by the much lower maintenance fees.
 In addition, due to automated non-contact technology, maintenance costs for Transrapid system operation are significantly less than conventional high-speed rail technology.